Please note: If you have absolutely no time at all, at least read this one page. Please make sure, the following points are met.

 The cluster system contains the compute resources listed on this page: Computing Hardware.
 To access these nodes, you will need to generate so-called batch jobs, either by submitting a text file containing the job description or by configuring a job using the OpenOnDemand web portal we provide.

-As a side-note: institutes can ask to integrate their own hardware for use within the cluster system in a service called Forschungscluster-Housing (FCH).
-Hardware in that service is reserved for the respective institute, usually during work days between eight o’clock in the morning and eight o’clock in the evening.
-During night-time and on weekends, all cluster users have access to the resources, which means that jobs that ask for less than 12 hours of wall time have a high chance of running on an FCH node during the night (jobs with less than 60 hours can run on such a node during the weekend).
-So if you get directed to a machine that does not fit the name scheme of our main clusters during off-hours, that is most likely an FCH node.
+Some institutes have a certain need for immediate job execution and priority.
+If certain conditions are met, they can ask to integrate their own hardware into cluster system in a service called Forschungscluster-Housing (FCH).
+Hardware in this service is reserved for the respective institute, usually during work days between eight o’clock in the morning and eight o’clock in the evening.
+At night-time and on weekends, all cluster users have access to these resources, which means that jobs that ask for less than 12 hours of wall time have a high chance of running on an FCH node overnight.
+Jobs with less than 60 hours can run on such a node during the weekend.
+So if you get directed to a machine that does not fit the name scheme of our main clusters, during off-hours, that is most likely an FCH node.
 For information about placing your institute's hardware into FCH, please get in touch with us.